In this article

 What is an expense reimbursement policy?

-A well-planned expense reimbursement policy helps meet the following objectives:
+A successful expense reimbursement policy should:

-How to create an expense reimbursement policy
+How to create an expense reimbursement policy step by step

 1. Decide between an accountable or non-accountable plan

 Your expense reimbursement policy can cover expenses either through an accountable or non-accountable plan.
+The plan you choose will have major business tax implications, so be sure to think this step through.

 Accountable plans